hkaluuma/dockerize-php-app/README.md

 ## To clone my project code from GitHub
 https://github.com/hkaluuma/dockerize-php-app.git

+## Change Directory to the folder of the project where there is the docker compose.yml file
+cd Dockerize-PHP-Application

 ## Build an image in docker
 docker build -t mydemophpimage . # the . is to build the image with in this directory